burrrata/crypto_wars/src/a_new_club.md

 <br>

 ### TODOS
+- explain primitive root modulo stuff linking 5 to 23

-// it would be nice to iterate through chars instead of vecs
+- would it be easier for people to read if we used strings and chars instead of Vecs?
-// but I'm in brainstorming mode and vecs work everytime while chars
-// are temperamental

-// make sure that there are no trailing references to the Club Public Number when it should be the Club Base Number which is 5.
+- make sure that there are no trailing references to the Club Public Number when it should be the Club Base Number which is 5.

-// is it confusing that Jim's public number is the same as his private number, even though the modulo stuff is explained and demonstrated?
+- is it confusing that Jim's public number is the same as his private number, even though the modulo stuff is explained and demonstrated?

-// to minimize vocabulary juggling and manitain relevance in the context of public private key crypto, search and replace:
+- to minimize vocabulary juggling and manitain relevance in the context of public private key crypto, search and replace:
-// - number => key
+    - number => key
-// - secret => private
+    - secret => private